 Cuisine of the Trentino-Aldo Adige/Sudtirol Region

-Trentino draws heavily from the Veneto and Lombardia, with polenta, both plain cornmeal and made with cornmeal mixed with a variety of other grains, including buckwheat, playing the role of both bread and pasta.
-Fish is also extremely important -- there are hundreds of other lakes in addition to Lake Garda, as is a wild game from the high Alpine valleys.
+Trentino draws heavily from the Veneto and Lombardia, with polenta playing the role of both bread and pasta; versions made with plain cornmeal as well as made with cornmeal mixed with a variety of other grains, including buckwheat, are prevalent.
+The hundreds of lakes, in addition to Lake Garda, provide plenty of fish, and wild game comes from the high Alpine valleys.
 Much of the land is better suited for meadows than crops, and there are many alpine cheeses.
-Trentino is also known for apples, as is the Alto Adige, and both provinces are known for speck, smoked prosciutto.
+Trentino is also a producer of apples, as is the Alto Adige, and both provinces are known for speck (smoked prosciutto).

-If you visit the Alto Adige you may be served pasta as a side dish, so stick to local foods -- knödel, bread dumplings often flavored with speck or mushrooms (they're called canederli in Trentino), sauerkraut, wurst, and excellent stewed game.
+If you visit the Alto Adige, stick to local foods: knödel, bread dumplings often flavored with speck or mushrooms (they're called canederli in Trentino), sauerkraut, wurst, and excellent stewed game.
 You'll also find superb German pastries and cakes in the Alto Adige.

 As for wines, Trentino's Teroldego, a red, is superb, as is the Alto Adige's Lagrein.
 And then there's Moscato Rosa, or Rosenmuscateller, a sweet rose-laced dessert wine.Continue to 8 of 9 below.